-Black Butte Porter is Oregon-based Deschutes Brewery’s flagship beer.
-The brown porter pairs distinctive chocolate and roasty notes from the malt with a slight hop bitterness, and it has taken numerous medals in the Great American Beer Festival.
+Black Butte Porter is an homage to the volcano of the same name and pairs the distinctive chocolate and roast notes from the malt with a slight hop bitterness.
+It has taken numerous medals at the Great American Beer Festival back to Deschutes Brewery in Bend, Ore.

 - 9.0 lb (4.08 kg) NW two-row pale malt